testflows/TestFlows-WebSite/source/legal/terms-of-use.md

 ---
 title: "TestFlows Website: Terms of Use"
 description: Terms governing use of the testflows.com website and its content.
-layout: page
+layout: legal
+legal_family: website
 permalink: legal/terms-of-use/index.html
 ---

-# TestFlows Website: Terms of Use
+# Terms of Use

-Last updated: 2 August 2026
+<p class="legal-updated">Last updated: 2 August 2026</p>

 Katteli Inc. (“**we**,” “**us**,” or “**our**”) operates the testflows.com website and its subdomains (the “**Site**”).
 These Website Terms of Use (the “**Terms**”) govern your access to and use of the Site.

 These Terms cover the Site and its content, including documentation, the handbook, and the blog.
-They do not govern the TestFlows Machine service, which is provided under its own separate terms, or the open-source TestFlows testing framework, which is licensed under its own open-source license in the project source repository.
+They do not govern the open-source TestFlows testing framework, which is licensed under its own open-source license in the project source repository.
 By using the Site you agree to these Terms; if you do not agree, do not use the Site.